My chief interests are in early modern literature, the concept of disenchantment, and the German tradition of philosophical aesthetics.

-I have delivered around 40 papers on varied literary and theoretical topics.
+I have given around 40 papers on varied literary and theoretical topics.
 Universities I have spoken at include: Cardiff, Cyprus, Essex, Helsinki, Jyväskylä, Leeds, Manchester Metropolitan, Melbourne, Newcastle, Sunderland, Tampere, Westminster and West of England.
 In 2009 I was an invited plenary speaker for a conference on Paul de Man at University of California at Irvine.
-More recently, I have delivered papers at the University of Edinburgh, at Royal Holloway, London, as well as at Westminster.
+More recently, I have delivered papers at the University of Edinburgh, at Royal Holloway, London, and Kingston University as well as at Westminster.

 Currently I am teaching on the following undergraduate modules:

-My most recently completed essay is "Lyotard Art Seeing", Philosophy of Photography 4:1 (September 2013 ).
-My publications include: William Empson: The Critical Achievement (1993) and Adorno and Literature (2006), volumes of which I was co-editor.
+My other publications include: William Empson: The Critical Achievement (1993) and Adorno and Literature (2006), volumes of which I was co-editor.
 A monograph, Paul de Man: Rhetoric, History, Aesthetics is forthcoming from Polity Press and another, Early Modern Disenchantments, is in preparation.

-I am main supervisor for one doctoral researcher at present and am on the supervisory team for two others.
-I would welcome students needing supervision in any of the above or related topics.
+I would welcome students needing PhD supervision in any of the above or related topics.